“PUDIN”: 5 signs that act as a “natural medication” for ADHD

 References:

 Morsink, S., Van der Oord, S., Antrop, I., Danckaerts, M., & Scheres, A. (2022).
-Studying Motivation in ADHD: The Role of Internal Motives and the Relevance of Self Determination Theory.
+Studying Motivation in ADHD: The Role of Internal Motives and the Relevance of Self-Determination Theory.
 Journal of attention disorders, 26 (8), 1139—1158. doi: 10.1177/10870547211050948

-Smith, Z. R., & Langberg, J.M.
-(2018).
-Review of the Evidence for Motivation Deficits in Youth with ADHD and Their Association with Functional Outcomes.
+Smith, Z. R., & Langberg, J. MR. (2018).
+Reviewing the Evidence for Motivational Deficits in Youth with ADHD and Their Association with Functional Outcomes.
 Clinical child and family psychology review, 21 (4), 500—526. doi: 10.1007/s10567-018-0268-3

 Morsink, S., Sonuga-Barke, E., Mies, G., Glorie, N., Lemiere, J., Van der Oord, S., & Danckaerts, M. (2017).
 What motivates individuals with ADHD?
 A qualitative analysis from the adolescent's point of view.
-European child & adolescent psychiatry, 26 (8), 923—932. doi: 10.1007/s00787-017-0961-7
+European Child & Adolescent Psychiatry, 26 (8), 923—932. doi: 10.1007/s00787-017-0961-7